mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 | **Default**        | 1.17.3  |

 # New Features and Capabilities
 ## Air gapped environments

-Kommander now supports setting up in an air gapped environment, either on premises or in the cloud.
+Kommander now supports installing and running in an air gapped environment, either on premises or in the cloud.
 Air gapping is ideal for instances where high-security is a must or where Internet connectivity is either undesirable or unavailable.
 For more details on setting up Kommander in an air gapped environment, see [Install Kommander air gapped][install_airgapped].

-Improved catalog handling
-GUI wizard to add customer repos
-Conductor integration (e.g. LHS menu)
-Catalog support for Helm repos
-Kommander demo env
-Support network tunnels
-app template
-DKP product licensing
-Show Correct Addon Status
-Network Policy
-Limit ranger
-Kubefed scaling
-Create EKS/etc clusters
-Easy import process for 3rd party clusters

 ## Component versions
 - Addon: `1.2.0-19`